MathiasDarr/TwitterDatathon/README.md

     - The kafka connect elasticsearch sink isn't working properly, this would be preferable than pushing to ES directly from the twitter-producer java application (there are parsing errors at the moment due to unescaped protected characters resulting in not all of the data reaching elastic search.)

-* Feature Engineering
-    - Language identification making use of the stop words provided by nltk to identify the language of the tweet based upon ratios of stop words present in the tweet content
-    - The geolocation field for the majority of tweets is null, therefore the only method of determining the location of the user who sends the tweet is to parse the location string into something meaningful.
-Attempt to assign each tweet a city & state (limited to the United States for the time being.)

 * Spark  NLP analysis
     - Utility functions for constructing spark dataframes over a range of dates & topics.
+    - Use spark.ml library to define Transformers for feature engineering
         - Use the stop words provided by nltk to identify the language of the tweet based upon ratios of stop words present in the tweet content
+        - Define a transformer for parsing the users location string.
+The geolocation field for the majority of tweets is null, therefore the only method of determining the location of the user who sends the tweet is to parse the location string into something meaningful.
+Attempt to assign each tweet a city & state (limited to the United States for the time being).
     - spark.ml library to define Transformers & Pipeline

 #####  TODO: #####